openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 Step 2: Semantic Correctness Check
 ==================================

-.. meta:
-    frontend_status: Done

-The single function to call is known at this step, and the following semantic checks must be performed:
+The single function to call is known at this step.
+The following semantic checks must be performed:

--  If the last argument of the function call has the spread operator '``...``', then *objectReference* that follows such argument must refer to an array whose type is compatible (see :ref:`Compatible Types`) with the type specified in the last parameter of the function declaration.
+-  If the last argument of the function call has the spread operator '``...``', then *objectReference* that follows the argument must refer to an array whose type is compatible (see :ref:`Compatible Types`) with the type specified in the last parameter of the function declaration.